danalain/Market_Research_Analysis_Roku_Inc/README.md

 This is where Roku comes into the picture.
 Without participating in the streaming war, Roku provides a platform for these competing streaming services to reach general audiences at a wider scale.
 Recently, there has also been a shift from traditional cable to Streaming TV Platforms due to a better selection of quality content with a lower price.

 Furthermore, Roku TV’s competitive edge in gaining customers is its affordable hardware prices that provide better acquisition results compared to other streaming TV devices.
-A quick Google search can provide the comparative prices as above figure.
-However, as Roku competes with heavy hitters such as Google, Amazon, and Apple, one might wonder how can it possibly make money just by selling low price hardware and hosting streaming channels.
+However, as Roku players compete with streaming devices from Google, Amazon, and Apple, one might wonder how can it possibly make money just by selling low price hardware and hosting streaming channels.

 #### 2. Business Model